Top 3 Best Lathes For Bowl Turning In 2023

 • No electronic speed control

-Take on small woodturning projects using Woodstock International’s Shop Fox W1704 bench-top lathe.
+Take on small bowl woodturning projects using Shop Fox W1704 bench-top lathe.

-This table-mounted lathe has included a faceplate with a diameter of 5-3/4 inches.
+Moreover, this table-mounted lathe includes a faceplate with a diameter of 5-3/4 inches.
 This can be used for items that are too small to be supported by the tailstock.
 This is a great addition for people that want to turn bowls on this wood lathe.

 • 700 – 3,200 RPM spindle speed